I love giving advice on how to make the construction experience as smooth as possible.

 When you're shopping around, you'll see two options available to you: 1/2" and 3/8".
 There are two primary differences between the two: compatibility and power.

-Power: A half inch driver typically has a lot more juice.
+- Power: A half-inch driver typically has a lot more juice.
 The RPMs aren't always higher, but the torque is, and that's the key indicator.
-Because of this added power, they're almost always bigger in size than their 3/8" counterparts.
+Because of this added power, they're almost always bigger than their 3/8" counterparts.

 Both tools provide a lot of torque by using a rotary hammering action to deliver sudden, rotational force.
 This impacting force is very effective in providing more force than a traditional cordless drill would provide.